-25. Article V: The Working Party considered the suggestion by the Pakistan representative with regard to the insertion of the interpretative note ad Article 33, Paragraph 1, of the Havana Charter and came to the conclusion that such insertion was not necessary, since the text of Article 33, Paragraph 1 of the Charter tallied with that of Article V, paragraph 1, of the General Agreement, and the Contracting Parties who all signed the Final Act of the Conference of Havana could not interpret these provisions in any way other than that laid down in the note ad Article 33 of the Charter.
-The representative of Pakistan appreciated the justice of this conclusion and agreed to withdraw his proposal on the understanding that the Working Party would record this statement in its report.
+26. Article V: The working Party considered the suggestion by the Pakistan representative with regard to the insertion of the interpretative note ad Article 33, Paragraph 1, of the Havana Charter and came to the conclusion that such insertion was not necessary, since the text of Article 33, Paragraph 1 of the Charter tallied with that of Article V, paragraph 1, of the General Agreement, and the Contracting Parties who all signed the Final Act of the Conference of Havana could not interpret these provisions in any way other than that laid down in the note ad Article 33 of the Charter.
+The representative of Pakistan appreciated the justice of this conclusion and agreed to withdraw his proposal on the understanding that the Working Party would record this statement in its

-26. Article VI: While agreeing that there is no substantive difference between Article VI of the General Agreement and Article 34 of the Charter, the Working Party recommend the replacement of that Article as the text adopted at Havana contains a useful indication of the principle governing the operation of that Article and constitute a clearer formulation of the rules laid down in that Article.
-The Working Party, endorsing the views expressed by Sub-committee C of the Third Committee of the Havana Conference, agreed that measures other than compensatory anti-dumping and countervailing duties may not be applied to counteract dumping or subsidization except in so far as such other measures are permitted under other provisions of the General Agreement.

-27. Article XII : In view of the decision taken by the Working Party to limit as far as practicable the number of changes in the General Agreement, the representative of Syria did not press his proposal to replace that article.

-28. Article XV: Taking account of the recommendation of Sub-Committee F of the Third Committee of the Havana Conference, the Working Party agreed to recommend the deletion of the phrase : "Subject to paragraph 4 of this article" in paragraph 9 of Article XV, which had been proposed by the representative of France, in order to ensure uniformity with the text of Article 24 of the Charter.

-29. Article XVI: The representative of Brazil had proposed that in Article XVI the drafting changes adopted when Article 25 of the Havana Charter was drawn up should be inserted.
-The Working Party agreed that the differences between Article XVI of the General Agreement and Article 25 of the Havana Charter are not of a substantive nature, and that accordingly:

-a) the phrase "increased exports" in line 3 of Article XVI of the General Agreement was intended to include the concept of maintaining exports at a level higher than would otherwise exist in the absence of the subsidy, as made clear in line 3 of Article 25 of the Havana Charter; and b) the intent of the last sentence of Article XVI of the General Agreement is that consultation shall proceed upon the request of a contracting party when it considers that prejudice is caused or threatened and would not require a prior inter-national determination.
+- 27. Article XII: In view of the decision taken by the Working Party to limit as far as practicable the number of changes in the General Agreement, the representative of Syria did not press his proposal to replace that article. - 28.
+Article XV: Taking account of the recommendation of Sub-Committee F of the Third Committee of the Havana Conference, the Working Party agreed to recommend the deletion of the phrase: "Subject to paragraph 4 of this article" in paragraph 9 of Article XV, which had been proposed by the representative of France, in order to ensure consistency with Article 24 of the Charter. - 29.
+Article XVI: The representative of Brazil had proposed that in Article XVI the drafting changes adopted when Article 25 of the Havana Charter was drawn up should be inserted.
+The Working Party agreed that the differences between Article XVI of the General Agreement and Article 25 of the Havana Charter are not of a substantive n ture, and that accordingly: - a) the phrase "increased exports" in line 3 of Article XVI of the General Agreement was intended to include the concept of maintaining exports at a level higher than would otherwise exist in the absence of the subsidy, as made clear in line 3 of Article 25 of the Havana Charter; and